RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

 \subsection{Sensitivity Analysis}

-We evaluate our dynamic compilation framework against the baseline schemes for a large number of different code distances (Figure~\ref{fig:sensitivity_d}), physical qubit error rates (Figure~\ref{fig:sensitivity_p}) and also analyze how performance for our dynamic framework is affected with different $k$ on changing $p$ and $d$ (Figure~\ref{fig:sensitivity_k}).
-We report the execution times and the fraction of time each data qubit remains idle for different benchmarks and the distribution across all benchmarks.
-Specifically, we report the performance on dnn\_n16, gcm\_n13 and qft\_n160 as representative benchmarks.
-These benchmarks were chosen based on the ratio of the $Rz$ gates to the CNOT gates. dnn\_n16 has a $Rz$ to CNOT ratio of about $6$:$1$, the largest among all benchmarks, gcm\_n13 has a $Rz$ to CNOT ratio of about $2$:$1$ and qft\_n160 has a $Rz$ to CNOT ratio of $1$:$1$.
-Finally, qft\_n160 has $160$ qubits, therefore, we also show how our compiler scales with more qubits.
-For both Figure~\ref{fig:sensitivity_d} and Figure~\ref{fig:sensitivity_p}, we set $k = 25$ for the dynamic compiler as indicated by $dynamic_{25}$.
+We evaluate \acronym{} against the baseline schemes for a large number of different code distances (Figure~\ref{fig:sensitivity_d}), physical qubit error rates (Figure~\ref{fig:sensitivity_p}) and also analyze how performance for \acronym{} is affected with different $k$ on changing p and $d$ (Figure~\ref{fig:sensitivity_k}).
+We report the execution times and the fraction of time each data qubit remains idle for all benchmarks, and separately plot an example benchmark.
+We choose dnn\_n16, gcm\_n13 and qft\_n160 as representative benchmarks.
+These benchmarks are chosen because of the density of $Rz$ gates. dnn\_n16 has about $6$ $Rz$ gates for each CNOT gate, the largest among all benchmarks. gcm\_n13 has about $2$ $Rz$'s per CNOT and qft\_n160 has an equal number of $Rz$'s and CNOTs.
+Finally, qft\_n160 has $160$ qubits, therefore, we also show how \acronym{} scales with more qubits.
+For Figure~\ref{fig:sensitivity_d} and Figure~\ref{fig:sensitivity_p}, we set $k = 25$, indicated by $RESCQ_{25}$.